HobbyChop/SID-DS/readme.md

 re-applies its locked values; the on-screen controls (and the top-screen dashboard) ride the automation so you can *see* the sound move.

-**What can be motion-recorded / p-locked:** every live sound control: cutoff, resonance, envelope, LFO, pulse width, wave*, glide, FX sends, SID master volume, drum master, per-drum TUNE / DECAY / LEVEL.
+**What can be motion-recorded / p-locked:** every machine-level control: cutoff, resonance, filter mode and routing, LFO rate/depth/destination, glide, the mod wheel, all six FX controls, the SID master volume (SYN fader), the drum master, and per-drum TUNE / DECAY / LEVEL.

-> \* A wave lock changes **all three voices** (waveform motion is
+**Per-voice controls never capture.** Anything behind a V1/V2/V3 tab (wave, pulse width, ring, sync, ADSR) and the V1/V2/V3 mixer faders are live tweaks
-> voice-agnostic); per-voice timbres are the OSC/ENV V-tabs' job.
+only: automation lanes broadcast to the whole chip, so a per-voice edit must stay a per-voice edit.
+If you move one while recording would apply, the machine flashes **PER-VOICE: NO LOC** to show you the boundary.
+The classic way to "automate one voice" is routing: filter only the voice you want moved (FLT page), then lock the cutoff.

 ---